ACCESS-NRI-Community/ACCESSHub/README.md

     ```ruby
     $ git clone git@github.com:ACCESS-NRI/access-hive.org.au.git
     ```
+2. **Raise an issue about the contribution**
+    Before working on a contribution, it is always good practice to have a GitHub issue detailing the content of the contribution and why it is important.
+    If not already present, open a [new issue](https://github.com/ACCESS-NRI/access-hive.org.au/issues/new?template=simple-issue-template.md) about your contribution.
 2. **MAKE CHANGES LOCALLY**

     For making changes locally, open your preferred IDE (ex.
 VSCode).